jeanpierrelv/N4SID-and-MOESP/README.md

 Step 3: Obtain C and A from (6.41) and (6.42), respectively.

 Step 4: Solve (6.44) by the least-squares method to estimate B and D .

+You can enter see the code complete in python:
+MOESP_ALGORITHM.ipynb